-This application is the national phase entry of International PCT Patent Application No. PCT/US16/56595 filed Oct.
-12, 2016, which in turn claims priority to and the benefit of U.S. Application No. 62/240,084 entitled "Smart Commissioning of Process Control Plants" and filed on Oct.
-12, 2015, the entire disclosures of which are incorporated by reference herein.
+[0001] This application claims priority to and the benefit of U.S. Application No. 62/240,084 entitled "Smart Commissioning of Process Control Plants" and filed on October 12, 2015, the entire disclosure of which is incorporated by reference herein.

-This application is related to U.S. application Ser.
-No. 14/605,304 entitled "Commissioning Field Devices in a Process Control System Supported by Big Data" and filed on Jan.
-26, 2015, and to U.S. patent application Ser.
-No. 15/291,200, filed concurrently herewith and entitled "Method and System for Commissioning Process Control Hardware" the entire disclosures of which are hereby incorporated by reference herein.
+[0002] This application is related to U.S. Application No. 14/605,304 entitled "Commissioning Field Devices in a Process Control System Supported by Big Data" and filed on January 26, 2015, and to U.S. Patent Application No. 15/291,200, filed concurrently herewith and entitled "Method and System for Commissioning Process Control Hardware" (Atty.
+Docket No. 06005-593481), the entire disclosures of which are hereby incorporated by reference herein.